 Meetings & Events: What's New

-The island is making major investments in the hospitality and meetings infrastructure, and 2019 promises to be the most exciting year yet.
-Here’s a roundup of new properties on the horizon, plus some familiar names that are welcoming meeting and convention guests once again.
+The island is making major investments in the hospitality and meetings infrastructure, and Q4 of 2019 and going into 2020 promises to be the most exciting season yet.
+Here’s a roundup of new properties on the horizon, plus some familiar names that are welcoming meeting and convention guests.

 Meetings in Puerto RicoAbout this video

 Destinations International’s president and chief executive officer, Don Welsh, recently visited Puerto Rico and included the island on the organization’s new video series.
 “The Connectors” features destinations that are making meetings successful.
 Discover Puerto Rico is thrilled to be included in this important story and is grateful to our local industry partners for their hard work to ensure that meeting planners and attendees have an extraordinary experience in Puerto Rico.

 In 2019, Puerto Rico’s hotel capacity continued to grow, bringing the total number of rooms back to pre-María levels — around 15,000 island-wide opening and accepting reservations.
 With a combination of new developments and reopenings, meeting guests and planners alike will have a more diverse and stylish selection than ever before.